 Regions under the influence of foehn experience warmer, drier climates and a longer crop growing season than they otherwise would.
 However, it is the foehn's adverse effects that grab the headlines.
 The warmth it brings can increase the risk of avalanches in ski resorts, cause glacial melt and downstream flooding, and contribute to the disintegration of ice shelves in the polar regions.
 Foehn windstorms regularly cause damage to property and infrastructure, and are a serious hazard to climbers - most notoriously so on the Eiger's north face.
 The combination of warm, dry air and high wind speeds promote the ignition and rapid spread of wildfires.
 In California, Santa Ana winds are responsible for the majority of major wildfires, including 12 fires in October 2003 which burnt an area of over 300,000 hectares, causing more than $1 billion in damage to property.

-The effect of foehn on mental wellbeing is the subject of folk law in Alpine regions: the phenomenon has been linked to depression, suicide, madness, headaches, sleeplessness and crime waves.
-'Foehnkrankenheit' (literally Foehn sickness), as it is known in the Alps, has largely only anecdotal evidence, though recent studies correlating migraine occurrence with Chinook winds suggest their may be some truth in it.
+The effect of foehn on mental well-being is the subject of folk law in Alpine regions: the phenomenon has been linked to depression, suicide, madness, headaches, sleeplessness and crime waves.
+'Foehnkrankenheit' (literally Foehn sickness), as it is known in the Alps, has largely only anecdotal evidence, though recent studies correlating migraine occurrence with Chinook winds suggest there may be some truth in it.

 Foehn events are often accompanied by dramatic cloud formations above the mountains, such as towering Lenticular clouds and lower-level rotor clouds.
 This is seen in the photo below revealing overturning and turbulence during a foehn event over the Antarctic Peninsula.